favalosdev/FP-patterns/README.md

-# dart-monads
+# Generic functors

-Functors, applicatives and monads implemented in dart
+Generic implementation of functors in some programming languages.
+Applicatives and functors are included too!